pwilsdorf/WebProv/README.md

 > Be sure to replace `<PASSWORD>` with your development password that you set above.

-Next, to start the hot-reload development servers, create two terminals and run the `dev` command within the `frontend` and `backend` packages:
+Next, to start the hot-reload development servers, create two terminals and run the following commands within the `frontend` and `backend` packages:

 ```
+# make sure to cd into `packages/frontend`
+npm run serve

-# make sure to cd into `packages/frontend` or `packages/backend`
+# make sure to cd into `packages/backend`
-make dev
+npm run dev
 ```

 Now you should be able to see the app running at [`http://localhost:8080`](http://localhost:8080).

 > Make sure that you have the backend server running before opening the app.

 ## Structure